Damage jackals ripping right through you

 1. Last Rites / Loved To Death 2.
 Killing Is My Business...
 And Business Is Good 3.
 Skull Beneath The Skin 4.
 These Boots 5.
 Rattlehead 6.
 Chosen Ones 7.
 Looking Down The Cross 8.
 Mechanix

-Dave Mustaine's master project had an interesting but not too dazzling start with their debut release.
-The classy intro Last Rites is somewhat misleading as the rest of this album sounds very raw.
-The songs have enough creativity put into them to make the album stand out from the mass although the very thin production doesn't exactly help things.
-Actually, this album is more original than heavy even though many tracks sound quite nasty.
-The cover version of These Boots is quite an amusing (and unrespectful) treatment of the original but good for a laugh.
-Despite the lacking production values, the strong musicianship is already evident on this one, and as a whole Killing Is My Business... is an interesting yet very rough debut.
+Dave Mustaine's master project had an interesting but not dazzling start.
+The elegant intro Last Rites can be somewhat misleading as the rest of this release sounds much more down-to-earth.
+The songs have enough creativity put into them, and the bouncy rhythms and occasionally downright jazzy guitars certainly make the album stick out from the mass.
+The cover version of These Boots is quite an amusing (and unrespectful) treatment of the original but good for a change of pace.
+More original than heavy or fast, Killing Is My Business... was indeed a promising yet undeveloped debut for this band.

 MEGADETH - Peace Sells...
 But Who's Buying?